 Jurat Statement

 Jurat statements require a signer to swear or affirm the truthfulness of the document’s contents.
 This type of statement demands the signer take an oath before the notary, confirming the authenticity of the information.
-Typically used in affidavits and depositions, jurat statements ensure the document’s factual integrity when the signer is presenting the facts under penalty of perjury.
+Typically used in affidavits and depositions, jurat statements ensure the document’s factual integrity when the signer presents the facts under penalty of perjury.

 How to Write a Notary Statement